Paris Olympics Flame To Be Lit In Its Greek Birthplace - UrduPoint

 The torch harks back to the ancient Olympics, when a sacred flame burned throughout the Games.
 The tradition was revived in 1936 for the Berlin Games.

-The first relay runner will be Greece's 2020 Olympics rowing champion Stefanos Douskos.
+The first relay runner will be Greece's 2020 Olympics rowing champion Stefanos Ntouskos.

-Retired French swimmer Laure Manaudou, who won her first gold medal in the 2004 Athens Olympics, is strongly tipped to be France's first torchbearer in Olympia, according to sources in Greece.
+The Hellenic Olympic Committee confirmed Monday that retired French swimmer Laure Manaudou, who won her first gold medal at the 2004 Athens Olympics, will follow Ntouskos as France's first torchbearer in Olympia.

+European Commission vice president Margaritis Schinas will follow as the third torchbearer, the HOC said.

 During the 11-day relay on Greek soil, some 600 torchbearers will carry the flame over a distance of 5,000 kilometres (3,100 miles) through 41 municipalities.